CZ-NIC/fred-docs/EPPReference/ProtocolBasics/IntroEPP.rst

   about each client.)
 * All comunication is initiated by a client.
 (The server does not send anything to a client unless it was requested by the client.)
-* The server responds to client-initiated communication (which can be either a TCP connection request or an EPP service discovery request (``hello``)) by returning a ``greeting`` to the client.
+* The server responds to a communication-initiating request made by a client (which can be either a TCP connection request or an EPP service discovery request (``hello``)) by returning a ``greeting`` to the client.
 * The server responds to each EPP command with a coordinated response that describes the results of processing the command.
 (See also